 - Do you want to shoot video?

 - Do you want the flexibility to add to or upgrade your gear in the future?

-As a guidance, if you want to pursue photography seriously, invest in a DSLR.
+As a guide, if you want to pursue photography seriously, invest in a DSLR.
 If you just want to take good pictures of the incredible places you visit, invest in a point and shoot.
 If you want to reap the benefits of a DSLR and the portability of a point and shoot, think of getting a mirrorless camera or a bridge camera.
 Let’s expand on the questions below…

 1. What’s Your Budget?